 I went to work.
 I created a Blog (I use it more like a webpage), opened a Twitter account and started a Facebook page.
 Suddenly I asked myself, why am I doing this?
 I am not a father?
-(NOTE: I become a dad in 2013 - that's me in picture above practicing MaJenDome with my pregnant wife of 7 months).
+(NOTE: I become a dad in 2013 - that's me in the picture above practicing MaJenDome with my pregnant wife of 7 months, I started reading when she was 3 months pregnant).
 Then I remembered the child in my vision and thought, this is what I was told to do.
 This will be my life’s work.

 Inspired by my new found mission in life I began to research.
 I found that reading to the womb was not a novel idea.
 Turns out many women have been reading while pregnant for a very long time, but men?
 Have men read to the womb?
 I found that the idea of a man reading to the womb was considered unimportant – basically, what’s the point?
 They can’t hear anything in there.
 But they CAN!
 I found tons of research on prenatal learning.
 Right now the most recognized figure heading up this type of research is Annie Murphy Paul – see her recent TED talk on what we learn before we’re born – and studies cited by The Reading Womb also prove that children ARE learning in the womb.
 This means babies CAN hear us.